 Blackberries do not last long in the fridge but I found if I put them in a container with some ventilation they last longer.
 I wash them right before I eat them.
 Very ripe blackberries need to be eaten within two days.
 If I pick the blackberries and I know that I will not eat them in the next few days I put them in a water bath with about a tablespoon of white vinegar.
 I make sure to rinse them very well so that I get rid of the vinegar smell and then dry them off with a paper towel.
 I then put them in a container with ventilation.
 This helps to preserve the blackberries for a few more days.

-You want to prune your blackberry bush in the dormant season after all the fruit is gone.
+You want to prune your blackberry shrub in the dormant season after all the fruit is gone.
 Pruning is very important for a few reasons.
 It will ensure that your plant will maintain it’s shape and size.
 If you prune then you can guide the plant so that the next year they will attach to the trellis, shepherd’s hook or fence in the way you would like.
 Pruning will also stimulate the growth of the plant and will help have better blackberries next season.
 Old stems can be pruned very low.
 My older stems turn a white-greyish color and I know that it is okay to prune these vines way back.
-Removing the stems after they have produced fruit is also good for the overall health of the blackberry bush so the old stems do not drain the plant and make sure next year’s shoots are healthy and strong.
+Removing the stems after they have produced fruit is also good for the overall health of the blackberry shrub so the old stems do not drain the plant and make sure next year’s shoots are healthy and strong.

 If you missed some of the stems when you prune in the fall make sure that you remove them in the spring.
 It is always a good time to get rid of the stems that will never produce fruit.